 Zone 3 training benefits

-In Zone 3 more muscle fibers are engaged and the body builds even more mitochondria in the muscles.
+At Zone 3 heart rate more muscle fibers are engaged and the body builds even more mitochondria in the muscles.
 On top of that, Zone 3 training trains the body to develop capillary network which helps to transport oxygen to working muscles more efficiently.
 This leads to improved muscle economy.

 What this does is makes those moderate race efforts feel easier and manageable.